Peter Hosking (actor)

 Peter Hosking (born 19 December 1947) is an Australian actor and audiobook narrator.

 Education

 Hosking graduated from Royal Melbourne Institute of Technology with a Diploma of Civil Engineering.

 Career

 Hosking started acting professionally at The Pram Factory in Melbourne in 1978.

 In 1996, Hosking received TDK Australian Audio Book Award for Home Before Dark.
 The same year, he starred in an episode of Halifax f.p..

 In 2002 he created Nu Country TV, a country music show on community tv station C31 Melbourne.
 He produced, filmed and edited this show for four years.
 The show is still running in 2017.

+In 2009, he voice acted as the titular main character of the game Icycle, he later played as that character again in the 2013 sequel Icycle: On Thin Ice.